 First ask yourself, who needs and can afford your service at your desired price point?
 Jump right in by reading this great article on making your own customer avatar on Forbes.com.
 After that, make an effort to find these people!

 Digital marketing includes email newsletters, social media, and search engine optimization (SEO).
 Neil Patel is a renowned authority in this area.
-Check out his website by clicking here.
+Check out his website.

 Printed materials include business cards, flyers, brochures, t-shirts, and even car magnets!
 Canva is a great tool for designing your own materials.